HSM: Hierarchical Scene Motifs for Multi-Scale Indoor Scene Generation: Experimental Setup

 \subsection{Support Region Extraction}

 As support region extraction from 3D furniture meshes is a key component of our approach and an essential step for placing small objects, we evaluate this step in isolation.
 To this end, we manually annotate 100 furniture items (e.g., tables, shelves, sofas) from the HSSD-200 dataset~\cite{khanna2023hssd} with ground truth support regions.
 Each annotated region is represented by a set of faces defining the support surface and its height clearance.
 A single furniture piece may contain multiple support regions of varying shapes and sizes (e.g., as in \cref{fig:support_extraction}).
 The 100 objects we annotated have a total of 529 regions, with an average of five regions per object.
-See the supplement for details on the annotation process.
+See the~\cref{sec:supp/support_region_dataset} for details on the annotation process.

-\mypara{Metrics.} We evaluate the extracted support regions against ground truth annotations using two metrics: Intersection over Union (IoU) of the regions' volume measuring the overlap between predicted and ground truth support regions; and F1-score, which provides a balanced measure between precision (accuracy of predicted regions) and recall (completeness of detected regions) at an IoU threshold of 0.5.
-For the computation of Intersection over Union (IoU), each ground truth and predicted support surface is projected onto the horizontal plane.
-This projection aids in comparison by reducing the complexity of the analysis, thereby simplifying the calculation of overlapping areas.
+\mypara{Metrics.} We evaluate the extracted support regions against ground truth annotations using two metrics: Intersection over Union (IoU) of the regions' volume, measuring the overlap between predicted and ground truth support regions; and F1-score, which provides a balanced measure between precision (accuracy of predicted regions) and recall (completeness of detected regions) at a threshold of 0.5.

+For IoU computation, each ground truth and predicted support surface is projected onto the horizontal plane to simplify calculation of overlapping areas.
 Subsequently, the intersection volume of the two regions is determined by multiplying the area of intersection of the projected surfaces with the overlap of their heights along the vertical axis.
-To emphasize the importance of the support surface alignment, we apply a height threshold, denoted as $t_d$, when computing the IoU.
-If the vertical distance between the ground truth surface and the predicted surfaces exceeds $t_d$, the IoU is set to $0$.
-We set $t_d$ to $10$ cm to ensure a strict correspondence in support surface height alignment.
-The Hungarian algorithm is then applied to these IoU values to determine the optimal region-region correspondence, ensuring the most accurate matching between predicted and actual support surfaces.
+To emphasize the importance of support surface alignment, we apply a height threshold $t_d$, when computing the IoU.
+If the vertical distance between ground truth and predicted surfaces exceeds $t_d$, the IoU is set to $0$.
+We fix $t_d$ to $10$ cm to ensure strict correspondence in support surface height alignment.
+The Hungarian algorithm is applied to these IoU values to determine optimal region-region correspondence, and match predicted and actual support surfaces.

 \mypara{Baselines}.
 We compare our support region extraction approach against a baseline which only predicts support regions on the top surface of an object, thus matching Holodeck~\cite{yang2024holodeck}'s ray casting approach for object placement.